Deep Generative Models for Reject Inference in Credit Scoring: Deep Generative Models

 Again $\mathcal{N}$ is the Gaussian distribution and $f(\cdot)$ is a multilayer perceptron model with weights denoted by $\bm{\phi}$.
 Note that the marginal distribution $p(\bm{z})$ in the generative process is a GMM, i.e.

 where $(1-\pi)$ represents the prior for the default probability.
 The generative and inference processes are shown in Figure \ref{fig_platenotation}.

 In the following sections, we use $\bm{\theta}$ and $\bm{\phi}$ to distinguish the expectation and variance terms in the generative process from the ones in the inference process as well as to differentiate the MLP's weights in the generative process from the ones in the inference process.
+Further, we derive the lower bound for the supervised and unsupervised data under our novel approach for reject inference in credit scoring.